deepkanwal/ios-music-player/README.md

 # ios-music-player

-A simple music player app for iOS 7.
-I've abandoned the project as it was primarily a learning experience to get familiar with storyboards and auto-layout.
+A simple music player app for iOS 7 that I stopped working on midway.
+Press the right nav bar ^ button to bring up the now playing screen (only shows prev/play/next controls and album art).

 ## Screenshots